aditi15901/24-Hours-Alarm-Clock-on-FPGA/README.md

 4. **Up Button**              : To bring the alarm signal to LOW.

 A **Piezo Buzzer** is connected to the FPGA board through a breadboard and connecting wires.
 It goes off when Alarm is high.

-LEDs 0-5 display the seconds in binary notation.
-It displays seconds from 0 to 59, after which it resets to 0 and starts over.
-Hence, LEDs glow according to the current second in binary.